 What is the connection between enlarged tonsils and adenoids and dental problems?

-what is involved with removing tonsils and adenoids?
+what is involved with tonsil removal?

 Prior to surgery, there is no routine need for blood test and no starting of IV's.
 The child is given a relaxing medication before going back to the operating room which minimizes separation anxiety from the parents.
 Once in the operation room, the child goes off to sleep by breathing an anesthetic gas and then the IV is inserted.